Chicken Stock

 Storage

-• Cool your stock down as quickly as possible.
-In restaurants, hot stocks may be placed in a walking freezer for 3 hours.
-The easiest way to do this in a home kitchen is to put the pot in your sink and fill the space around it with as much ice as you have.
-Once liquid is at room temp, fill up deli cups and put lids on.
-Use stock within 4 days or freeze for up to 6 months.
+• Cool the stock as quickly as possible.
+In a restaurant, hot stock is often placed in a freezer for rapid chilling.
+At home, the easiest method is to set the pot in your sink and surround it with as much ice as possible.
+Once the liquid reaches room temperature, transfer it to deli containers, seal them with lids, and refrigerate.
+Use the stock within four days, or freeze it for up to six months.

 Nutrition